What is “Emerging Scholars”?

-You have decided to pursue your MBA?
+Have you decided to pursue your MBA?
 Congratulations!
 You are about to embark on an exciting journey of self-discovery and enrichment.
 You have worked hard to reach this point in your career—demonstrating distinctive achievement and drive.
 Your MBA will undoubtedly provide a launching pad for many opportunities in the near future.

-- Actively seek ways to maximize their own potential
+- Actively seek to maximize their potential

 - Enjoy tackling complex challenges that matter

-- Thrive when working collaboratively
+- Thrive working collaboratively

-The prize package—what does the scholarship include?
+The opportunity—what does the scholarship include?

 - Monetary awards for the highest performing applicants

-- Individual mentorship by McKinsey's consultants
+- Individual mentorship from McKinsey consultants

 The details—what are the eligibility requirements?